amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `tan + aṣṭakke => tannaṣṭakke` - `ta` before the ending `n` is `light`

-It must be noted that, when an ending consonant is geminated before a preceding single `light` syllable, the said `monosyllable` is reliably transformed into a `heavy` syllable irrespective of whether the said consonant is followed by a vowel of another consonant from beginning of the following morpheme
+It must be noted that, when an ending consonant is geminated before a preceding single `light` syllable, the said `monosyllable` is reliably transformed into a `heavy` syllable irrespective of whether the said consonant is followed by a vowel or another consonant from the beginning of the following morpheme
 (a syllable preceding a consonant cluster or gemination qualifies as `heavy`).
 Even the possibility of the occurrance of `DaDum` pattern at the beginning of the compound (word/morpheme) is thus eliminated.

 To be sure, let us examine what would happen if the ending consonant is not geminated when preceded by a single `light` syllable, in some of the examples given above.

-- `kaṇ + imda => kaṇinda` - *DaDum*Da
+- `kaṇ + inda => kaṇinda` - *DaDum*Da
 - `tan + aṣṭakke => tanaṣṭakke` - *DaDum*DumDa

 These compound forms do not appear in Kannada because they manifest the `DaDum` pattern at the beginning.

-However, it must be noted that formation of such `DaDum` pattern at the beginning is a possibility only is some of such compounds.
+However, it must be noted that the formation of such `DaDum` pattern at the beginning is a possibility only is some of such compounds.
 Sometimes a `DaDum` pattern may not manifest at the beginning of such compounds even when gemination is prevented (for the sake of argument).
-In some of those cases, the compounds could be bisyllabic, made up of only two `light` syllables, which is also not a valid metrical unit in native Kannada prosody, as discussed [above](#structure-of-metrical-units-in-native-kannada-prosody).
+In some of those cases, the resulting compounds could be bisyllabic, made up of only two `light` syllables, which is also not a valid metrical unit in native Kannada prosody, as discussed [above](#structure-of-metrical-units-in-native-kannada-prosody).
 For example,